maartenvn/OctoFetch/docs/guide/reference/octofetch.md

 Will return a promise with the native result from native-fetch:

 -   will resolve when a response is received from the server (2XX, 4XX, 5XX, ...)
--   will reject when an network error occurs
+-   will reject when an network error has occurred